nh-server/switch-guide/docs/user_guide/all/launching_cfw.md

 If you've partitioned your microSD card for preparation of Android/Linux earlier, you can continue with the installation of Android/Linux here with the guides below:

 [Android installation guide :material-arrow-right:](../../extras/installing_android.md){ .md-button .md-button--primary } [Linux installation guide :material-arrow-right:](../../extras/installing_linux.md){ .md-button .md-button--primary }

+???
+"Frequently Asked Questions about this page"
+      - **Q: How can you verify that sysCFW / emuMMC launched properly?** <br>
+          A: Once you boot into the Switch's HOME Menu, navigate to Settings > System.
+The system version should be prefixed with an S or E, standing for SysMMC or EmuMMC respectively.
+Seeing either of these confirms which enviironment you are using.
+      - **Q: What options do you have for rebooting to Hekate while booted into CFW?** <br>
+          A: If you use a modchip, your console will automatically boot into whatever payload that your modchip would normally boot into via a coldboot, after clicking the restart button in the power-off menu.
+This can be any payload, but ideally is Hekate.
+          If you use no modchip (and you're using a V1 console), your console will "reboot-to-payload" by default, triggering whatever fusee payload is located in `atmosphere/reboot_to_payload.bin`.
+This can be any payload, but ideally is Hekate.
+      - **Q: Where can I find additional homebrew apps?** <br>
+          A: One of the more convenient sources is the (Homebrew App Store)[https://github.com/fortheusers/hb-appstore/releases], hosted by (4TU)[https://gitlab.com/4TU].
+You can also browse the (r/SwitchHacks)[https://www.reddit.com/r/SwitchHacks/] subreddit.